Dr. Cristina de Jesus

 Annette earned her undergraduate degrees in English and History from the University of California, Riverside, and her Masters degree in Administrative Education from Cal State Northridge University.

-Leilani currently serves as the Vice President of Curriculum and Programs.
-Prior to her current position, she served as an Area Superintendent supervising a portfolio of both middle and high schools, in addition to providing professional development for all administrators throughout the year.
+Leilani currently serves as the Chief Programs Officer for Green Dot Public Schools California.
+Prior to that she served in the roles of Vice President of Curriculum and Programs and Area Superintendent.
 Leilani began her career with Green Dot as a founding teacher of one of our highest performing high schools, Animo Inglewood.
 She served the Inglewood community for 11 years, as a teacher, assistant principal and principal before taking on the role of Area Superintendent in 2013.

 Leilani earned her Masters of Education from Loyola Marymount University in 2005 and her Bachelor of Arts in Political Science from the University of California, Los Angeles in 2002.